 No matter which style you choose, you should think about how you'll be able to put it onto one of our best strollers: down in the stroller's basket, or would you like to hang it on the stroller's handlebars?
 If the latter, you should go ahead and buy a diaper bag that includes stroller straps, like several of our top-rated bags.
 We suspect you'll use that feature a lot.
 Of course, always use caution when hanging the diaper bag on the handlebars of your stroller: when you take your baby out, the stroller will flip over backwards (unless the bag is super light)!
 So definitely make sure that the stroller you choose has a nice large basket to fit your diaper bag.

 To figure out how big of a baby diaper bag you'll need, put some thought into how many things you'll want to be carrying around.
-It's not just for baby diapers and baby essentials (diaper rash creams, baby wipes, a change of clothes, baby bottles, nursing blanket or cover, nipple cream, lotions, baby sunscreen, and maybe even a small breast pump), but the baby bag will also be responsible for holding the contents of your purse unless you plan on carrying both the baby bag and your purse around all day (which we don't suggest!).
+It's not just for baby diapers and baby essentials (dont' forget nipple cream, lotions, baby sunscreen, and maybe even one of the smaller best breast pumps), but the baby bag will also be responsible for holding the contents of your purse unless you plan on carrying both the baby bag and your purse around all day (which we don't suggest!).
 So that means you'll want to make sure the baby diaper bag is big enough to hold all of the baby essentials along with things like your wallet, keys, lip balm, tissues, makeup, sunglasses, and anything else you carry around in your purse on a daily basis.
 Otherwise it's not really about finding the right diaper bags for moms, it becomes more about shoving in all the baby stuff and leaving mom's things behind!

 Also, pick a bag that will last you both in durability and style.
 If the bag only looks good with certain outfits, you'll find yourself frustrated or wanting to buy multiple bags.
 A black or red bag, or one with relatively neutral colors/patterns can work with nearly any outfit.
 Of course, some of the really stylish baby diaper bags can also get really expensive; so maybe dig into some of those gift cards you might have hanging around from your baby registry, or put your favorite on a new baby registry (see our best baby registries here) if you haven't had your baby yet!
 Finally, it's worth considering a diaper bag that is water resistant, to protect the bag's contents from damage during rain or accidentally being set on a wet surface.
 The Halova Diaper Bag Multifunction Waterproof Travel Backpack is a great example.